 It is possible to scan and encode international and extended characters, provided the instructions below are followed:

 - Encode the data using binary encoding.
-This option encodes all data, byte-by-byte.
+This option encodes all ASCII data, byte-by-byte.
 For information about encoding UTF-8 and Unicode characters, refer to the UTF-8 and Unicode Encoding FAQ.

 - Scan the data with a scanner capable of reading and decoding binary data.
-With some scanners, this is only possible via the serial interface option (data bits have to be 8N) on the scanner.
+With some scanners, this is only possible via the serial interface option with data bits set to 8N.
 Normally, keyboard wedges and USB scanners do not support extended characters above ASCII 128, and only scan characters that are actually on the keyboard.
 Contact the scanner vendor for more information; some of the scanner’s internal settings may have to be modified.
 For information about reading UTF-8 and Unicode characters, refer to the UTF-8 and Unicode Encoding FAQ.

 >> PQA << PDF417: 10 rows x 3 cols, 22 data & 8 chks (ECL = 2) X roughly = 0.009" [A] < Row Height = 3.1 X [A] < Useful Row Height = 2.4 X (76% Row) [A] < Data Safety Margin = 100% (0 Erasures & 0 Errors) [A] < Edge Accuracy = 72% [A] < Print Growth = +1% of X